TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 [^f1a]: Minimum size is 20GB
 [^f2a]: An empty file system occupies some space so will be charged for at least 1 GB

 EBS is not serverless because the pricing model is based on provisioned capacity.
-Effectively you have to decide in advance how big you want your disk drive to be.
+Effectively you have to decide in advance how big you want your disk drive to be and how much IO you will be doing.
 The durability and availability model means you'll also need to implement some form of RAID on top of your bare EBS volumes if storing customer data.

 EFS has a non-zero monthly cost but is low enough for me to count it as serverless.